Custom Events

 JWT Expiration Event: qvTokenExpired

-The qvTokenExpired event is dispatched by embedded Qrvey widgets whenever the system detects that the authentication token (qvToken) has expired (HTTP status 401).
+The qvTokenExpired event is dispatched by embedded Qrvey widgets when the system detects that the authentication token (qvToken) has expired (HTTP status 401).

-Triggered automatically by the widget when a qvToken is invalid or expired.
+Triggered automatically by the widget when a qvToken is invalid or expired in a dashboard or legacy dashboard.

 The widget dispatches a global event in the host application called qvTokenExpired.